SMSPIRITUALITY—MEDIA

 From rural Isaan to ordination

-Born in 1918 in a small village in Ubon Ratchathani, the impoverished northeastern region of Thailand bordering Laos.
-Like most Thai men of his generation he was ordained as a young monk; unlike most, he stayed in robes.
-After his initial training he spent the better part of two decades as a thudong monk — the wandering forest practice in which a monk travels with the eight requisites (three robes, alms-bowl, water-strainer, razor, sewing-needle, belt) and lives out of doors, often in cremation grounds and remote forest, eating only what is offered on the morning alms-round.
-He sat briefly under Ajahn Mun, the central figure of the Thai forest revival, and absorbed the forest tradition's emphasis on sīla (precepts), samādhi (concentration) and direct contemplative work over textual scholarship.
-In 1954 he returned to his home region and accepted donated land near his birthplace; the monastery that grew there became Wat Pah Pong.
+Ajahn Chah was born in 1918 in a small village in Ubon Ratchathani, the northeastern region of Thailand bordering Laos.
+Like most Thai men of his generation, he was ordained as a young monk.
+Unlike most, he stayed in robes.
+After his initial training he spent the better part of two decades as a thudong monk.
+Thudong is the wandering forest practice: a monk travels with eight requisites (three robes, alms-bowl, water-strainer, razor, needle, belt) and lives out of doors, often in cremation grounds and remote forest, eating only what is offered on the morning alms-round.
+He trained briefly under Ajahn Mun, the central figure of the Thai forest revival, absorbing the tradition's emphasis on sīla (precepts), samādhi (concentration), and direct contemplative work over textual scholarship.
+In 1954 he returned to his home region and settled on donated land near his birthplace.
+The monastery that grew there became Wat Pah Pong.

 The forest monastery and the discipline

-Wat Pah Pong settled on the rigorous side of Theravāda monastic life.
-The vinaya was observed strictly: one meal a day, taken from alms collected on the morning round; robes sewn by hand from discarded cloth and dyed in jackfruit-wood tea; no money handled directly; sleeping on simple platforms rather than beds.
-The forest setting was treated as part of the practice itself — long kinhin walking-meditation periods conducted on actual paths through actual forest, with the wildlife, insects and weather contributing to the conditioning rather than being filtered out by an indoor centre's environmental controls.
+Wat Pah Pong kept to the rigorous side of Theravāda monastic life.
+The vinaya was observed strictly: one meal a day taken from the alms-round, robes sewn by hand and dyed in jackfruit-wood tea, no money handled directly, sleep on simple platforms.
+The forest setting was part of the practice.
+Periods of walking meditation ran on actual forest paths, with the wildlife, insects, and weather treated as conditions to work with rather than obstacles to remove.
 Vipassanā and samatha were cultivated together rather than separated as in some later Burmese systems.
-Ajahn Chah's day-to-day instruction involved less doctrinal exposition than relentless attention to the trainee's actual relationship to the practice; one of his standing instructions to monks who arrived expecting elaborate teaching was just watch what your mind does.
+Ajahn Chah's day-to-day instruction was less about doctrine than about the trainee's actual relationship to the practice.
+One of his standing instructions to monks who arrived expecting elaborate teaching was just watch what your mind does.

 The teaching style